About Us

 Functional Skills – reading, writing, maths

-Physical Development - PE, swimming, football, horse riding, massage, forest school
+Physical Development - PE, swimming, gymnastics, horse riding, forest school

 Community Awareness - Travel Training, community visits, personal safety and road safety,